-How is SolarEdge’s storage-ready offering different from other options on the market?
+How is SolarEdge’s StorEdge system different from other options on the market?

 Solar energy is created in DC and energy is stored in DC, while the home uses energy in AC.
-Most PV + storage inverter solutions, convert PV energy from DC to AC and then back to DC again for storage purposes.
-On the other hand, SolarEdge designed its inverter to work with batteries versus against them, like many typical solutions.
-This means that the energy flows directly from the PV to the battery without these unnecessary conversions.
-And since each conversion leads to energy losses, this set up provides more energy for the homeowner.
+Most PV + storage inverter solutions convert PV energy from DC to AC and then back to DC again for storage purposes.
+SolarEdge designed its inverter to work with batteries using DC electricity instead of AC electricity as many storage solutions do.
+This means that the energy flows directly from the PV to the battery without unnecessary conversions.
+Since each conversion leads to energy losses, this set up provides more stored energy for the homeowner.